faiz-akhtar/SemEval-2026-Task13/README.md

 - A **single scorer script** (`scorer.py`) is used for all subtasks
 - Evaluation measure: **macro F1** for all subtasks

+## FAQs
+> **Q1: What’s the participation process and how do I register?**

+We will release our Kaggle website soon for participant registration.
+You can register anytime before the evaluation phase begins.
+Once registered, simply prepare your detection results and submit them before the evaluation deadline.

+> **Q2: There are three tasks.
+Do I have to participate in all of them, or can I choose?**

+You are free to participate in one, two, or all three tasks—it’s completely up to you.

+> **Q3: What are the important dates for the project?**

+We aim to align all key dates with the official SemEval committee schedule and will announce them accordingly.

+## Preliminary Important Dates
+- Sample data ready: 15 July 2025
+- Training data ready: **1 September 2025**
+- Evaluation data ready: 1 December 2025
+- Evaluation data ready and evaluation start: 10 January 2026
+- Evaluation end: 24 January 2026
+- Paper submission due: February 2026
+- Notification to authors: March 2026
+- Camera ready due April 2026
+- SemEval workshop Summer 2026 (co-located with a major NLP conference)

 ## Citation
 Our task is based on enriched data from our previous works.
 Please, consider citing them, when using data from this task